prangyan/assignment/README.md

 You can see the output in console if you run the JsonParse.java file as a java applicaiton or during mvn clean install.

+After parsing the JSON file I have retrieved three major attributes from the JSON file.
+They are SchoolAddress,Schools and FacultyDetails.
+These three attributes can be used in database schema to retrieve data for futurre use.